AVOCADO GROWING IN PERTH FOR DUMMIES

 PLANTING YOUR TREE IN THE GROUND

 Plant your avocado in spring when the soil and air temperature has had a chance to warm up.
-Like other sub-tropical trees, it resents being planted in cold soil.
+Like other sub-tropical trees, they resent being planted in cold soil.

 One of the secrets to growing a healthy avocado tree is excellent drainage.
 Did you know that if the tree’s root system is fully saturated for 48 hours it will die?
-So if you are in a clay soil area, plant on a decent sized mound (at least 400mm highx1mw) or grow the tree in a large pot with lots of drainage holes and place on the ground.
+So if you are in a clay soil area, plant on a decent sized mound (at least 400mm high x 1m wide); or grow the tree in a large pot with lots of drainage holes and place on the ground.

 Young trees are nutrient hungry, liking rich organic soils.
 Apart from growing a healthy tree, good soil nutrition and its accompanying beneficial microbes helps to prevent root rot caused by the fungus Phytophthora, to which they are prone.
 Before planting, check you are not planting next to concrete or limestone walls or foundations as this, along with our alkaline soils; almost guarantees iron deficiency.
 This presents on younger foliage as a yellowing of the leaf while veins remain green.

 PREPARING THE HOLE: Dig a 700mm+ diameter hole which is 50mm deeper than the root ball of the tree.
 Put the soil in a wheelbarrow.
 If the tree has come in a bag, prepare the hole and cut the bag gently down the sides to avoid excess root damage.
 If the tree is small, soak in a bucket of dilute seaweed liquid (follow directions on bottle); while you prepare the hole until no bubbles come out of the top of the plant.
 If it is an advanced specimen, water well with dilute seaweed solution from a watering can.
 Seaweed liquid helps to prevent transplant shock.